BlakeGurnee/8031A_HighVoltageCode/README.md

 ## 📲 Contact Us

-Have questions, suggestions, or just want to connect?
-Reach out to us on Instagram!
-We’re always happy to share our journey, learn from others, and inspire the next generation of robotics champions.
+Curious about anything, have a suggestion, or want to connect?
+Feel free to hit us up on Instagram!
+We're always keen on sharing our journey, learning from others, and inspiring the next generation of robotics champions.